Historic City of Yazd

 Like all cities, its wealth and status ebbed and flowed but, in general, Yazd expanded and grew its industries over the centuries under different leadership.
 During the Muzaffarid era in the 14th century, Yazd gained unprecedented economic and political importance and this period saw many of the city's main monuments decorated with features like honeycomb vaults and mosaic tile work.
 In the Timurid era, leading into the 15th century, the Mobarakeh Palace complex was built - and would go on to be the city's administrative centre for another 400 years.

-The Safavid era, between the 16th and 18th centuries, saw new districts built over the top of gardens, as Yazd became more important for regional trade and even made a name for itself in Europe, India and China with the silk and textiles.
+The Safavid era, between the 16th and 18th centuries, saw new districts built over the top of gardens, as Yazd became more important for regional trade and even made a name for itself in Europe, India, and China with silk and textiles.
 During the 18th century, production was going so well that new caravanserais and extra bazaar space was needed.
 Since then, Yazd has strengthened its economic position and, although parts of the city have modernised, it's retained much of its heritage features.

 Life Today